Monday, April 2, 2018

 Even though pain in itself is not good but bad (evil), causing harm/injury, it becomes the means of appreciating the good that is God i.e. the greater the absence of good, the greater the 6appreciation of its presence.
 As an old saying goes, the negative accentuates the positive.
 Evil/harm/pain reveals to us the desperation and injury that occurs from the absence of God thereby increasing our appreciation for the presence of God and all the good that flows from him.

 Though directly, evil is bad, indirectly it is good.
-Or to say it more precisely it is the means by which God brings about our ultimate good i.e. our discovering and experiencing more of God, who is our ultimate good.
+Or to say it more precisely, it is the means by which God brings about our ultimate good i.e. our discovering and experiencing more of God, who is our ultimate good.
 But it does so indirectly, by being contrasted with good i.e. our appreciation for good is enhanced by experiencing the absence of good i.e. by experiencing harm/evil.
-Experiencing bad enables us to better appreciate it's opposite.
+Experiencing bad enables us to better appreciate its opposite.

 The good news is evil does not thwart the good purposes of God but actually becomes a tool in his hands to help us see our need for him and bring us closer to him.
 It is the ongoing means of drawing us ever nearer to him if we let it.